 - precise fit may not suit everyone

-Walking shoes vs trail running trainers: There is huge variety in hiking footwear now.
+Walking shoes vs. trail running trainers: There is a huge variety in hiking footwear now.
 A current trend is to wear modern trail running trainers for hiking – they can be light, fast and grippy with excellent energy return, thanks to cutting-edge tech.
-Alternatively you can go for shoes specifically designed for hiking, which tend to be slightly heavier and less cushioned but with better stability, protection and durability.
+Alternatively, you can go for shoes specifically designed for hiking, which tend to be slightly heavier and less cushioned but with better stability, protection and durability.